 c.
-A list of title of each person or organization to whom students and employees should report criminal offenses described in the law for the purpose of making timely warning reports and the annual statistical disclosure.
+A list of title of each person or organization that the students and employees should report criminal offenses as described in the law for the purpose of making timely warning reports and the annual statistical disclosure.
 This statement must also disclose whether the institution has any institutional policies or procedures that allow victims or witnesses to report crimes on a voluntary, confidential basis for inclusion in the annual security report.

-To report a crime dial Tribal Police at (906) 353-6626.
+To report a crime dial Keweenaw Bay Indian Community Tribal Police at (906) 353-6626.

-Any person who becomes aware of an emergency situation on campus should contact Denise Cadeau immediately at (906) 353-4628, or Lynn Aho at (906) 353-4618.
-In the event of extreme situations, the President should be notified.
+In addition to notifying law enforcement, any person who becomes aware of an emergency situation on campus should contact Elizabeth Veker King, Dean of Student Services, immediately at 906-524-8111, or Lynn Aho, Dean of Instruction, at (906) 353-4618.
+In the event of extreme situations, Debra Parrish, President should be notified.
+A list of emergency contacts will be maintained on the campus directory.